 4) Get Venture Capital For Your Business:

 A venture capital investment may be appropriate for small businesses that are beyond the startup phase and already generating revenues.
-Fast-growth companies like Flipkart, Uber, etc with an exit strategy already in place can gain up to tens of millions of dollars that can be used to invest, network and grow their company quickly.
+Fast-growth companies like Flipkart, Uber, etc with an exit strategy already in place can gain up to tens of millions of dollars that can be used to invest, network, and grow their company quickly.

 However, there are a few downsides to Venture Capitalists as a funding option.
 VCs have a short leash when it comes to company loyalty and often look to recover their investment within a three- to five-year time window.
 If you have a product that is taking longer than that to get to market, then venture-capital investors may not be very interested in you.

-They typically look for larger opportunities that are a little bit more stable, companies having a strong team of people and a good traction.
+They typically look for larger opportunities that are a little bit more stable, companies having a strong team of people and good traction.
 You also have to be flexible with your business and sometimes give up a little bit more control, so if you’re not interested in too much mentorship or compromise, this might not be your best option.

 5) Get Funding From Business Incubators & Accelerators: